wikiknights/cs-materials/src/intro-to-c/random/random-intro.md

 void srand(unsigned int your_seed)
 {
-    //Sets the global seed variable to the your_seed value passed into the function. seed = your_seed;
+    // Sets the global seed variable to the your_seed value passed into the function. seed = your_seed;
 }
 ```